TelemetryHarbor/harbor-docs/docs/integrations/iphone-location.md

     -   When prompted, tap **Add Shortcut** to install it to your Shortcuts library.
 2.  **Configure the shortcut**:
     -   Open the **Shortcuts app** on your iPhone.
-    -   Find the "iPhone Location Tracker - Telemetry Harbor" shortcut.
+    -   Find the "iPhone Location Tracker - Harbor Scale" shortcut.
     -   Tap the **three dots (⋯)** to edit the shortcut workflow.
 3.  **Update API settings**:
     -   Look for the **Get Contents of URL** actions (there are two - one for latitude, one for longitude).
     -   In each action, update:
-        -   **URL field**: Replace `https://YOUR_ENDPOINT/` with your Telemetry Harbor API endpoint.
+        -   **URL field**: Replace `https://YOUR_ENDPOINT/` with your Harbor Scale API endpoint.
         -   **Headers section**: Replace `API-KEY-HERE` with your actual API key.
         -   **Request Body**: Customize the `ship_id` value to identify your device.